Festivals & Events

 Kamakura Festival 鎌倉まつり

-Celebrate Kamakura and the samurai spirit at a festival full of music, drinking and feats of archery
+A spring festival to celebrate Kamakura and the samurai spirit with traditional performances and daring feats of archery

 - The Shizuka no Mai dance performance

 - The exciting horseback archery competition

 The Kamakura Festival is centered around Tsurugaoka Hachimangu , a 10-minute walk from Kamakura Station.

 For one week from the second Sunday in April, Kamakura is taken over by the festival spirit.

 Although the focal point is at the Tsurugaoka Hachimangu Shrine , you will find a festive atmosphere, and fun attractions across the city.

 The first day of the festival features the Shizuka no Mai dance performance, based on the story of Lady Shizuka, a famous figure of Japanese history and literature.